fuadofficial/sibloomscreative/README.md

-🚀 Features
+## 🚀 Features

-Responsive Design: The website is fully responsive, ensuring a seamless shopping experience on any device.🤞
+**Responsive Design:** The website is fully responsive, ensuring a seamless shopping experience on any device.🤞

-Interactive Product Display: Showcases clothing items with details and prices using JavaScript for dynamic interactions.
+**Interactive Product Display:** Showcases clothing items with details and prices using JavaScript for dynamic interactions.

-Contact Form: Includes a contact section where users can submit their queries or feedback.
+**Contact Form:** Includes a contact section where users can submit their queries or feedback.
 Upon submission, the data is sent directly to an email.

-HTML, CSS, and JavaScript: The project is entirely built with these technologies, focusing on creating a functional and visually appealing website.
+**HTML, CSS, and JavaScript:** The project is entirely built with these technologies, focusing on creating a functional and visually appealing website.

-🛠️ Tech Stack
+## 🛠️ Tech Stack

-Frontend: HTML, CSS, JavaScript
+**Frontend**:  HTML, CSS, JavaScript

-video:
+**video:**